nitin-bommi/Computer-Based-Optimization-Techniques/README.md

 + Do not create different files or upload any irrelavant files.
 You are however free to share some links related to algorithm and code implementation.

++ You can try your code on any IDE and environment.
+But while uploading, include it in a `.py` script.

 I request all the collaborators to be active and respond well to the work.
 Let us complete the work in 3 days.

 *If you have any doubts or issues while running the code, create a new issue.*